Mikolaj-Walkowiak/Battleships/README.md

 # Frontend
 ![Page](https://github.com/Mikolaj-Walkowiak/Battleships/blob/main/screenshots/frontend.png?raw=true)
 The frontend is a simple Angular app made by using a part of the example project provided by Microsoft.
 There is a landing page describing the application and a simulation page where you can see the outcome of the battleship game played by the bots.
-There is currently no play history, although it is going to be added.
+After clicking on the Start Simulation button the game calls the backend of the application and gets the entire play history as a result.
+This history is used to populate HTML tables with bootstrap icons corresponding with the moves and their outcomes.
+The user is able to freely go back and forth through game history.

 # Backend
 There were a few design choices, mostly due to the Hasbro rules making thing difficult.